 If you have a health condition or are disabled, you could be entitled to benefits that will:

-- top up your income – for example, tax credits
+- Top up your income – for example, Universal Credit.

-- help you with essential costs – for example, the housing costs element of Universal Credit.
+- Help you with essential costs – for example, the housing costs element of Universal Credit.

 Help with NHS health costs